pivotal/docs-tap/cli-plugins/insight/cli-docs/insight-source-packages.hbs.md

-# Tanzu insight source packages
+# tanzu insight source packages

-Get source packages.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight source packages` to get the source packages.

 ## <a id='synopsis'></a>Synopsis